SeisPiano/DownloadSeisData/README.md

 bash d1_daydata_preprocess.bash
 bash d2_eventdata_preprocess.bash
 ```
+**Note:** The default unit of SAC is nm, but the unit of instrument response removed data by these two scripts is m.

 I hope the `DownloadSeisData` package will help you.
 If you have any questions or suggestions, please contact me at <12131066@mail.sustech.edu.cn>.